Azure-Samples/azure-video-indexer-samples/Deploy-Samples/Arm/README.md

 In this Quick-Start you will create an Azure Video Indexer  account by using ARM template (PREVIEW)

-The resource will be deployed to your subscription and will create the Azure Video Indexer resource based on parameters defined in the avam.template file.
+The resource will be deployed to your subscription and will create the Azure Video Indexer resource based on parameters defined in the videoindexer.template file.

 > **Note:**
 > this sample is *not* for connecting an existing Azure Video Indexer classic account to an ARM-Based Video Indexer account.

-> For full documentation on Azure Video Indexer API, visit the [Developer Portal](https://aka.ms/avam-dev-portal) page.
+> For full documentation on Azure Video Indexer API, visit the [Developer Portal](https://aka.ms/videoindexer-dev-portal) page.

 > The current API Version is "2022-08-01".
 Check this Repo from time to time to get updates on new API Versions.